Israel and Hamas agree Gaza truce to end 11 days of conflict | Law-Order

 Israel and Hamas will cease fire across the Gaza Strip border as of Friday, the Palestinian Islamist faction and Egyptian state TV said, bringing a potentially tenuous halt to the fiercest fighting in years.
 Israeli Prime Minister Benjamin Netanyahu's office said his security cabinet had voted unanimously in favour of a "mutual and unconditional" Gaza truce proposed by Egypt, but added that the hour of implementation had yet to be agreed.

 Hamas and Egypt said the truce would begin at 2 a.m.
-(2100 GMT Thursday), ending 11 days of Israeli-Palestinian hostilities.
+(2300 GMT Thursday), after 11 days of Israeli-Palestinian hostilities.
 Within minutes of the announcements, in the countdown to the ceasefire, the sides were trading blows again.
 Sirens warned of incoming rockets in Israeli border communities, and a Reuters reporter heard an air strike in Gaza.
+A man in his 50s was lightly hurt in a direct hit on an Israeli factory, medics said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)